datasciencecookbook/datasciencecookbook.github.io/ingredients/index.md

 Math Plotting Library aka matplotlib is the quintessential library for visualizing data in Python.
 Here’s the [website](https://matplotlib.org/stable/index.html), [tutorials](https://matplotlib.org/stable/tutorials/index.html) for beginner/intermediate/advanced users, and [examples](https://matplotlib.org/stable/gallery/index.html) of common uses.
 Pandas plotting functionality is built on top of Matplotlib, so you can call .plot() directly from a DataFrame.
 Seaborn is another visualization library you may encounter.
 It’s also built on top of matplotlib so has much of the same functionality, but extends matplotlib in a few areas.

 ### Scikit-learn/sklearn
 [Scikit-learn](https://scikit-learn.org/stable/) and its family of related scikit tools, like [scikit-image](https://scikit-image.org/), [scikit-network](https://scikit-network.readthedocs.io/en/latest/), or [scikit-learn-extra](https://scikit-learn-extra.readthedocs.io/en/latest/api.html), provide an immense number and type of tools for all kinds of data science.
-Powerful, already optimized tools for everything within the Data Science task list can be found in scikit-learn.
+Powerful, already optimized tools for everything within the data science task list can be found in scikit-learn.
 Examples include supervised learning, clustering, dimensionality reduction, data preprocessing, scoring metrics, and on and on.
 Generally, most scikit tools are written as objects in Python.
 This means the general workflow with using a scikit tool consists of instantiating the tool as an object, fitting it to the data with its object methods, and then using the fit object on data for its specified purpose.
 Given the wide range of tools available and their ease of use, sklearn is often a good starting point for tools for any given data science project.

 ### Package Managers
 A package manager keeps track of all the packages (like those Python libraries above) you have on your computer or virtual environment.
 It allows you to easily install new packages and update the ones you have.